 This might sound weird.
-But even when I travel to a warm destination such as Thailand I always bring one sweater for not only the bus rides and planes but also for the hostel rooms.
+But even when I travel to a warm destination such as Thailand I always bring one jumper for not only the bus rides and planes but also for the hostel rooms.

-In Australia I even ended up buying another blanket because I was already using all my towels as blankets and that was not helping.
+In Australia, I even ended up buying another blanket because I was already using all my towels as blankets and that was not helping.

 Join Activities to Meet People